- Invoice

 Leverage the expertise we have gained from building our own corporate database of 8.2 million entities, along with exclusive insights on data maintenance.

 Download our practical guide today.
-Get your copy completely free of charge here!
+Get your free copy now!
+Download Here!

 Download Free eBookThe Invoice System was implemented on October 1, 2023.
 To qualify for purchase tax credits, businesses must now record and retain additional items beyond those required for conventional invoices.
-A failure to correctly understand the Invoice System can significantly impact your tax liabilities and your business partners.
+Failure to properly understand the Invoice System can significantly impact your tax liabilities and your business partners.
 In this article, we provide a detailed explanation of the background, benefits, and drawbacks of the Invoice System.

 Table of Contents